What Types Of Mortgage Lenders Are There, And How Do I Choose The Right One?

-You, the borrower, would never come in contact with the wholesale lender.
-You would only work with the bank, credit union or mortgage broker throughout the application process.
-The underwriting process stays in-house with the third-party and wholesale lenders matching borrowers with the appropriate loan based on their qualifications.
+Borrowers never come in contact with wholesale lenders, who match borrowers with the appropriate loan based on their qualifications.
+Borrowers only work with their bank, credit union or mortgage broker throughout the application process, and the underwriting process stays in-house with the third party.

 Retail lenders offer mortgages to consumers, not institutions.
-They work directly with prospective home buyers to complete a transaction.
+They work directly with prospective home buyers to complete a real estate transaction.
 Credit unions, mortgage bankers and banks fit the description of retail lenders.
-They sell multiple products and handle loans in-house.
+They sell multiple loan products and handle loans in-house.

-You may want to get a mortgage loan from a retail lender if you're looking for a wide variety of mortgage options and want to pick the best one for you.
+You may want a mortgage loan from a retail lender if you're looking for a wide variety of mortgage options and want to pick the best one for you.

-Portfolio loans are nonconforming and not sold on the secondary market.
-In other words, a portfolio lender holds loans in its own portfolio instead of selling them to Fannie Mae and Freddie Mac.
-Because it holds its own loans, a portfolio lender offers more flexible lending standards than conventional banks.
+Portfolio loans are nonconforming loans, so they can’t be sold on the secondary market.
+A portfolio lender keeps loans in its portfolio rather than sell them to Fannie Mae and Freddie Mac.
+Because portfolio lenders hang on to their loans, they can offer less stringent lending criteria than conventional banks.

-Borrowers who don’t meet Fannie and Freddie guidelines may want to look into working with a portfolio lender.
-For example, if you need a much larger loan like a jumbo loan, which exceeds the limits set by the Federal Housing Finance Agency, you may want to choose a portfolio lender.
+Borrowers who don’t meet Fannie’s and Freddie’s guidelines may want to work with a portfolio lender.
+For example, you could work with a portfolio lender if you need a larger-than-average loan, like a jumbo loan.

-Due to their nature as a higher-risk loan, portfolio loans often require higher interest rates, closing costs and fees.
+Because portfolio loans are considered higher-risk loans, lenders often charge higher interest rates, closing costs and fees.

-Online lenders offer an alternative to a traditional bank.
-An online mortgage lender originates loans either entirely online with a completely digital experience or operates through a brick-and-mortar institution that has in-person locations.
+Online lenders offer an alternative to traditional banks.
+An online mortgage lender can originate loans online or also operate through brick-and-mortar locations.

-Correspondent lenders originate, underwrite, and fund mortgage loans using their own name.
-They then sell a loan to a larger mortgage lender, which services the loan by handling the mortgage payments and more.
-This second, larger lender may then sell the loan on the secondary market, such as to Freddie Mac or Fannie Mae.
+Correspondent lenders originate, underwrite and fund mortgage loans using their own name.
+Then they sell their loans to a larger mortgage lender that takes on the responsibility of servicing the loan, which includes tasks such as handling mortgage payments and more.
+The larger lender may choose to sell the loan on the secondary market.

-You may experience a faster turnaround with a correspondent lender because they handle their underwriting and loan approval in-house.
-You may also get exposed to more mortgage options through correspondent lending because of their work with a wide variety of mortgage investors.
+You may experience a faster turnaround with a correspondent lender because underwriting and loan approval are handled in-house.
+You may even be exposed to more mortgage options with correspondent lenders because they work with a wide variety of mortgage investors.

 How To Choose The Right Mortgage Lender